strimzi/governance/GOVERNANCE.md

 ### Emeritus code owners and maintainers

-An emeritus code owner, or an emeritus maintainer, is someone who is formerly had that role but is no longer actively involved with the project.
+An emeritus code owner, or an emeritus maintainer, is someone who formerly had that role but is no longer actively involved with the project.
-Emeritus code owners and Emeritus maintainers are identified in the [`EMERITUS`](EMERITUS) file.
+Emeritus code owners and emeritus maintainers are identified in the [`EMERITUS`](EMERITUS) file.

 In the rest of this document the term 'maintainer' should be taken to mean 'active maintainer' unless qualified using the term 'emeritus maintainer'.

-### Changes in Maintainership
+### Changes in maintainership

 New maintainers are proposed by an existing maintainer and are elected by a vote (see later for the rules of this vote).
 If the vote succeeds the proposed maintainer will be invited to become a maintainer.